-- There is need to focus capacity building activities especially on institutional strengthening at the national level in States Parties (including in relation to legal systems for protecting heritage) while also continuing to target efforts on building the capacity of national professionals and youth. - Make better use of national and regional training institutions and expertise, as well as UNESCO Category 2 Centres and relevant UNESCO Chairs in all capacity building activities. - More practical guidance should be provided on all aspects of World Heritage conservation through training, resource manuals and sharing of best practice, in a wide range of languages and supported by appropriate training materials. - A thesaurus of technical terms used in the implementation of the Convention should also be developed. - New Committee members should be given comprehensive induction training, soon after their election, and not just through the half-day orientations session that is organised a day before the World Heritage Committee session.
+- There is need to focus capacity building activities especially on institutional strengthening at the national level in States Parties (including in relation to legal systems for protecting heritage) while also continuing to target efforts on building the capacity of national professionals and youth.
+There is need to develop targeted national capacity building strategies for this purpose. - Make better use of national and regional training institutions and expertise, as well as UNESCO Category 2 Centres and relevant UNESCO Chairs in all capacity building activities. - More practical guidance should be provided on all aspects of World Heritage conservation through training, resource manuals and sharing of best practice, in a wide range of languages and supported by appropriate training materials. - A thesaurus of technical terms used in the implementation of the Convention should also be developed. - New Committee members should be given comprehensive induction training, soon after their election, and not just through the half-day orientations session that is organised a day before the World Heritage Committee session.